canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

 ```

 #### Using Terraform

+Make sure you have a working Terraform 1.8+ installed in your machine.
+You can install [Terraform](https://snapcraft.io/terraform) or [OpenTofu](https://snapcraft.io/terraform) via a snap.

 Terraform modules make use of the Terraform Juju provider.
 More information about the Juju provider can be found [here](https://registry.terraform.io/providers/juju/juju/latest/docs).